bdon/protomaps-experiments/README.md

 1. 60fps smoothness

-The map should animate smoothly.
+The map should animate smoothly at resolutions up to 4k (3840x2160)

 2. 0ms responsiveness